AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-a-community.md

 After removing a tenant, you can re-invite the tenant to the community but all data that was previously shared must be shared again with the returning tenant.

-**Note.** Only an OCS user who has a [Community Administrator](xref:communityroles#community-administrator) role can remove a tenant from a community.
+**Note:** Only an OCS user who has a [Community Administrator](xref:communityroles#community-administrator) role can remove a tenant from a community.

 1. On the `Communities` overview page, find the community you want to modify and click **Details**.
 2. On the `Community Details` page, click the **Tenants** tab.